 Congress may choose to influence the course of negotiations with North Korea through legislation that limits or places requirements on U.S. diplomatic actions.
 For example, the North Korean Counter-Terrorism and Non-Proliferation Act (H.R.
-3650) introduced in the 110th Congress called for certification by the President that North Korea has met a range of nonproliferation and political benchmarks before the administration could lift any U.S. sanctions.
-Congress could establish reporting requirements on progress, or condition appropriations or disbursement to North Korea upon verification measures.
-Congress could adopted" under Title XII, since the waiver authority was passed earlier in the FY2008 Supplemental.
-See joint explanatory note:
+3650) introduced in the 110th Congress called for certification by the President that North Korea has met a range of nonproliferation and political benchmarks before the administration could lift any U.S. sanctions.129 Congress could establish reporting requirements on progress, or condition appropriations or disbursement to North Korea upon verification measures.130 Congress could also be involved in other aspects of potential changes in U.S. relations with Pyongyang, such as the monitoring of human rights issues, funding for further denuclearization steps including verification provisions, and establishment of normalized ties once nuclear dismantlement has been achieved.
+Congress also plays a role in setting sanctions policies, as in the bill Security through Termination of Proliferation Act of 2009 (H.R.
+485).